M.S. in Tropical Conservation Biology and Environmental Science

 Semester 2 (Spring)

-For your second semester you will complete your required core course work, the second internship course, one or two electives, and submit your internship proposal.
+For your second semester you will complete your required core course work, the second internship course, and submit your internship proposal.
 After proposal approval you may begin your graduate-level internship in earnest.

 1st Summer